-Health is a subject never far from the lips of everyday people as well as the media, politicians and of course the myriad of professionals who make up and service our public and private health care institutions.
+Health care is a subject never far from the lips of everyday people as well as the media, politicians and of course the myriad of professionals who make up and service our public and private health care institutions.
 Health is one of the three largest revenue streams to any fiscal budget and the costs seem to grow year on year.
 However with all our advancements in technology and treatment modalities why are we becoming sicker as a nation?
 A likely retort to this would be that as the mean age of the population increases then so with age does our susceptibility to heart disease, cancer and Dementia!
-However the logic in this argument seems to be flawed!, If indeed our health service is at the cutting edge of increased longevity then why are we living longer but as sick people?.
+However the logic in this argument seems to be flawed!, If indeed our health service is at the cutting edge of increased longevity then why are we living longer, but as sick people?

 I feel that the answer comes from both our views and attitude to the pace of life and our over reliance on the pharmacological model.
 Two hundred years ago old age was a rarity within the western cultures of Europe.
 People died of hot diseases related to fevers and sanitation.
 However in America, India and the Far East old age was a common occurrence.
 The difference was related to the quality of their lives and their attitudes.
 Hard work was still the same but the quality of rest and nutrition differed to that of Europe.
 People spent their whole lives in one place and the pace was leisurely.
 The food was, fresh and organic and prepared daily without the use of preservatives unless natural like salt.
 The lifestyle varied from nomadic to subsistence and illness was treated with herbs.
 The body was viewed as a spiritual vessel and treated with prayers and the correction first of the astral and causal sheaths.
-This treatment assumed that the unblocking of energy currents could rejuvenate the body and restore health.
+This health care treatment assumed that the unblocking of energy currents could rejuvenate the body and restore health.
 The children were cared for by the elders and knowledge passed on as the parents tended to the needs of the people.
 Yoga like other systems has its roots stretching back to over 5000 years with the works of the Vedas and Pantanjali , although no one can tell for certain where the origins came from although periods like that of fable Atlantis are often muted.

-Fast forward to the 21st century now where in western culture the population through hygiene and medicine is aging more than ever before.
+Fast forward to the 21st century now where in western culture the population through hygiene, health care, and medicine is aging more than ever before.
 Conquered are the hot diseases of yester year replaced by the cold diseases of cancer, dementia and coronary heart disease.
 The body is first treated on a physical level with synthetic chemicals able to partly mimic the natural compounds historically used.
 The pace of life has increased to such an extent that a lifetime can be experienced in six months compared to 100 years ago.
 Families become fragmented and stress through work and financial constraints is endemic.

 The health care model is now so focused on pharmacological interventions that the aging process is paid for at great cost to mind body and spirit.
 A medicated population is now accepted as the norm but from a point of symptom management and not affecting a cure as there is no money for the drug companies in a well patient.